Wildlife radio telemetry: Transmitters

 The operator attaches a transmitter to an animal that gives off unique electromagnetic radio signals, which allows the animal to be located.
 Transmitters are available in a variety of forms and consist of an antenna, a power source, and the electronics required to produce a signal.
 Transmitters are chosen based on the behavior, size, and life history of the specific species being studied.
 In order to reduce the impact of the transmitter on the animal's behavior and quality of life, transmitters typically weigh no more than five percent of the animal's body weight.
 However, the smaller the transmitter, the weaker and shorter-lived it is.
 Transmitters are often designed to fall off the animal at the conclusion of the study due to the unlikelihood of recapturing the tagged animals.

 Large animals require transmitters in the form of collars, which leave room for the animal to grow without falling off.
 Ear tag transmitters are commonly attached to the ear of large animals that have changing neck sizes.
 Lightweight, adhesive transmitters are glued to the backs of smaller animals, such as bats.
 Necklace packs are transmitters that fit around the neck of upland game birds.
-Subcutaneous transmitters are applied to aquatic animals, which allows them to freely navigate underwater.
+Subcutaneous transmitters are applied to aquatic animals, which allow them to freely navigate underwater.
 In some species of fish that have ceased feeding, transmitters are inserted inside the animal's body cavity as a means to minimize the stress of tagging.
 Whip antennas are an omni-directional transmitter design that produces more signal over a greater distance.
 A harness loop antenna design, implemented for small birds, involves a transmitter being wrapped around the body.